Skip to main content

 Summed value to compare against

-• Filter the group by STOCK (use your security type code for "stocks")
+• Filter the group by: EQFIN (use your asset type code for Finnish equities)

-• Filter the group by FI (use your country code for "Finland")
+• Filter the group by: EQSE (use your asset type code for Swedish equities)